ezsystems/ezsystems.github.io/extending_ez_platform_ui/slides/permissions.md

 ### Roles, Policies and Limitations

-Bundle can expose Policies via a `PolicyProvider` which can be added to `EzPublishCoreBundle's` DIC extension.
+A bundle can expose Policies via a `PolicyProvider` which can be added to `EzPublishCoreBundle`'s DIC extension.

 ### PollPolicyProvider